-You may have heard these stories before from Sebring veterans.
+You may have heard these stories before from Sebring’s veteran race fans.
+Some are bizarre, some are macabre, and all make you say “only at Sebring.”
 As best as we can determine, here is the truth:

 A child was born in Green Park during the Sebring 12 hours:

-Several drivers once started the 12 Hours without permission, sneaking on to the track during the first lap.
+Several cars started the 1955 Sebring 12 Hours without permission, sneaking on to the track during the start.

-Six drivers of reserve entries in 1955, unhappy they were not allowed to start, decided to go on the track at the start, they did one of two laps and then got off the track.
+Six drivers of reserve entries, unhappy they were not allowed to start, decided to go on the track at the start, they all did one or two laps and then got off the track.

 A Ford GT involved in a fatal accident back in 1966 is buried at the track.

-This is the most widely repeated Sebring "legend," and its basically true.
-The Ford GT driven by Bob McLean, in which he was killed during a fiery accident approaching the hairpin in 1966, was buried at nearby ranch property.
-There was very little left of the car, but it is not clear whether the entire remnants were buried.
+A Ford GT driven by Bob McLean, in which he was killed during a fiery accident approaching the hairpin in 1966, was buried at nearby property.
+There was very little left of the car.
 The remains of an Alfa Romeo also are buried near the circuit.
-We're not telling where.
+We’re not telling where.

 Peanuts comic strip artist Charles Schulz painted the 1964 Sebring poster.

-The artist in 1964 was named Charles Shultz, but note the last name is spelled different than the Peanuts creator.
+The artist in 1964 was named Shultz, spelled different than the Peanuts creator.

-Jim Morrison, the lead singer for the Doors, attended the Sebring 12 hours.
+Jim Morrison, lead singer for the Doors, attended the Sebring 12 hours.

 By all accounts, Morrison attended the 1962 and/or 1963 race.
 Remember, he was born in Melbourne Florida and attended St Petersburg Junior College and Florida State University.

-Tom Kristensen waved to his friends at Turn 10 during a caution period while leading the 1999 Sebring 12 Hours.
+All-time Sebring winner Tom Kristensen waved to fans at a Turn 10 campsite during a caution period while leading the 1999 Sebring 12 Hours.

 Some fans swear he did.
 Tom will only say “I could have, I might have.”